 - Causation: plaintiffs must also prove that the defendant’s breach of their duty of care was actually what caused the wrongful death.

-How Is the Money Split if There Are Multiple Wrongful Death Beneficiaries?
+How Is the Money Split If There Are Multiple Wrongful Death Beneficiaries?

 The value of what Maryland law refers to as “household services,” such as cleaning, cooking, and childcare, is considered part of the survivors’ pecuniary loss.
 These services can be included in both economic and non-economic damages when determining compensation in wrongful death cases.